Tips for Traveling by Air

 PACKING AND CARRYING YOUR INSTRUMENT:

 - Remove all extraneous items from the case.
 All tools and other items should be checked or carried separately to simplify the screening process.
 What are completely familiar items to you - cleaning fluids and tools, valve oil, end pins, reed knives, mutes, tuners, metronomes - may seem mysterious to screening personnel.
+If you are unsure whether an item is permitted even if it were to be carried separately, the safest course is to keep it in your checked baggage.

 - Arrive early.
 You may hear that check-in and screening takes only minutes – THIS MAY NOT BE TRUE FOR MUSICIANS.
 Arriving early will allow for the time you may need to work with security and flight crews to make sure your instrument gets safely on board.
 Bear in mind that problems may take some time to correct.
 Therefore, it is imperative that you arrive AT THE GATE at least one hour before boarding time.